Technology-Notes/kiemlicz-util-wiki/Salt-configuration.md

 ## Pillar
 Defined in similar way as state files, located in directories listed in `pillar_roots` configuration option.
 There is no enforced pillar data syntax, given default renderer the pillar must be just provided as YAML file.
-The `top.sls` file is also expected to exist in `pillar_roots` top directory.
 Example pillar data file:
 ```
 some_user_data:
   mail: cool_guy@o2.io
   home_dir: /home/cool_guy
 ```
+The `top.sls` file is also expected to exist in `pillar_roots` top directory.

 ### Custom pillar
 Documentation refers to custom pillars as [external pillars](https://docs.saltstack.com/en/latest/topics/development/external_pillars.html).
-It is possible to extend Pillar subsystem to fetch data from arbitrary sources all that is required is to implement:
+It is possible to extend Pillar subsystem to fetch data from arbitrary sources.
+The requirement is to implement:
 ```
 def ext_pillar( minion_id, pillar, *args, **kwargs ):
     ...

     return pillar_dict
 ```
-The external pillar must be configured in master configuration first.
+The external pillar must be configured in _Salt Master_ configuration first.
 Some already existing custom pillars deserve special mentions.

 #### git_pillar